The Ultimate Guide to Buying a Jade Engagement Ring: What You Need to Know

 2. How large should the size of my jade be?

 Similarly, with jade, it’s the same.
 Over the years, we’ve created pieces using 3.5mm to 10mm jade cabochons.
-Because we like to dress our jade up with our signature halo of diamonds, they often face up between 6 mm to 16 mm.
+Because we often dress our jade with our signature halo of diamonds, they typically face up between 6mm and 16mm.

 3. What colour of jade should I choose?